Image credit Pixabay CC0 License

 Virtual Private Networks

 Remote working is on the rise, which means that technological capabilities need to mirror this trend.
 Employees that are working remotely need to stay connected, and to work efficiently will need to access the company’s systems.
+It’s essential for employees working from home to have a high speed internet connection, like nbn superfast.
 This can be a security issue, as using public WiFi can leave company computers vulnerable to hackers, and put data at risk.

 Virtual private networks (VPN) provide the solution to this issue.
 Using a VPN enables employees to stay productive and work from anywhere that has an internet connection.
 The VPN will allow users to connect to a work network and use their systems wherever they are.
 Using a VPN keeps data protected by encrypting it.
 Therefore, even if data were intercepted by a hacker, they would be unable to read or interpret it.